Leaders spar at UN General Assembly amid global crisis

 He added that if a vaccine was developed, it would be "provided to other developing countries on a priority basis."

-Though national leaders stayed home, the UN's iconic Assembly Hall was not entirely empty this week -- one diplomat per country is allowed to introduce their leader'
+Though national leaders stayed home, the UN's iconi